Skip to article

 Summary

-Even more striking is the explosion in change-of-use applications converting existing buildings into hotels and guesthouses: from single digits in the early 2000s to 84 in 2025.
+Even more striking is the explosion in change-of-use applications converting existing buildings into hotels and guesthouses: from single digits in the early 2000s to 90 in 2025.
 Homes, offices, and shops are being consumed by the tourism machine.
-San Giljan (St Julian's) dominates the hotel pipeline with 197 applications, nearly double the next locality.
-At the current rate of approved hotel capacity, Malta would need 4.7 million tourists per year for all pipeline hotels to hit 80% occupancy — the record is 2.75 million.
+San Ġiljan (St Julian's) dominates the hotel pipeline with 200 applications, nearly double the next locality.
+At the current rate of approved hotel capacity, Malta would need 4.7 million tourists per year for all pipeline hotels to hit 80% occupancy — 2025 broke 4 million for the first time, up from a previous 2.75 million peak in 2019.

 Key findings